mikhael28/i-ching/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2019 Maximilian Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2019 Michael Litchev.
 For more information see `LICENSE.md`.